Battlemorph: Gameplay and premise

-The player pilots the War Griffon, capable of traversing through the main planetary surface as well as underwater and tunnel areas.
-Various types of mission objectives such as retrieval of data pods, activation of detonators in military outposts, and elimination of enemy headquarters, must be completed in order to clear a planet.
-There are only two special weapons are available to choose from at the beginning of the game, but new weapons can be obtained by finding four fragments to expand the War Griffon's arsenal.
-However, ammunition for special weapons must be picked up during gameplay, as they are not refilled after clearing a planet, while their overall capacity is increased by finding hidden expansions.
-Other upgrades for the War Griffon are also found through the planets.
+The War Griffon can traverse through the main planetary surface as well as underwater areas and interconnected tunnels.
+When flying through tunnels, the view changes to a first-person perspective, and the player can only rotate left and right while blocked doors can be opened by shooting at switches inside these sections.
+Some bodies of water can benefit or harm the player, while more enemies and obstacles are introduced in later areas.
+There are two special weapons available to choose from at the start, but new weapons can be obtained by finding four fragments to expand the War Griffon's arsenal.
+However ammunition for special weapons must be picked up, as they are not refilled after clearing a planet, while their overall capacity is increased by finding hidden expansions.
+Other upgrades for the War Griffon are also found through each planet.

-When flying through the tunnel sections, the perspective changes from third-person to first-person and the player can only rotate left and right, while blocked doors can be opened by pressing switches inside these sections.
-Some bodies of water can also either benefit or harm the player, while more enemies and obstacles are introduced in later areas.
-Returning from Cybermorph is the on-board artificial intelligence Skylar, now more helpful to the player, transmitting important information during gameplay such as nearby objectives.
-A new addition are capsule-shaped energy pods, allowing the player to recover a small amount of energy for the War Griffon, while full recovery can be done by finding an energizing ring in the area.
-Like the previous game, the player has a set number of lives at the start and if all of them are lost, the game is over, though extra lives can be found hidden in the levels.
+The player can switch between third-person and first-person views, or change the camera angle into a top-down perspective.
+Returning from Cybermorph is Skylar, an artificial intelligence which transmits in-game information to the player such as nearby objectives.
+The War Griffon can collect energy pods to restore a small amount of energy, and a full recovery is done by finding an energizing ring.
+The player has a set number of lives at the start and game is over if all are lost, although extra lives can be found hidden in the planets.
 Progress is automatically saved if a Memory Track cartridge is present, otherwise players can play through the game without saving.
+The game features support for the ProController.